okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 After loading the CFN Init yaml file into CF, it will go through a series of different events.

 You can under "status reason" if there is a success message sent back.

+You need to practise your !Init skilles.
+It will be extremely handy for creating EC2 Instances or AutoScaling groups.